 1. Create a List of Your Assets and Liabilities

-Like we described above, calculating net worth is all about having an accounting of your assets, your liabilities, and the difference between them.
+As we described above, calculating net worth is all about having an accounting of your assets, your liabilities, and the difference between them.

 2. Choose Your Net Worth Tracking Method

-First is the age-old spreadsheet.
+First is the traditional Excel spreadsheet.

 3. Add Your Assets and Liabilities to Your Net Worth Tracker

-Here’s the biggest argument for using a software-based tool for tracking net worth: Automation.
+Here’s the biggest argument for using a software-based tool for tracking net worth: automation.